How to Refinance

-Watch Your Credit
+Check Your Credit

-Your credit is important any time you apply for a loan -- especially a large loan like a mortgage.
-Since you know you’ll be applying; it’s a good idea to review your credit as soon as possible.
-You’ll want to be sure that there are no errors or surprises in your credit reports that will derail the process.
-It’s best to find out about these things before you begin applying for loans; getting errors corrected can take a while, so you need to get to work on those as soon as possible.
+Find and fix errors: Verify that there are no errors or surprises in your credit reports that will derail the process.
+It’s best to find out about these things before you begin applying for loans.
+Getting errors corrected can take several weeks or more, so you need to get the ball rolling as soon as possible.

-Narrow the field down to two or three lenders, and start applying for loans.
+Gather quotes from at least three different lenders.
+Next, narrow the field down to two or three lenders, and start applying for loans.

 Apply for Loans

-Make a Decision
+Make Your Decision